ThinkParQ/beegfs-csi-driver/docs/deployment.md

 csi-beegfs-node-dkcr5                     3/3     Running   0          2m27s
 csi-beegfs-node-ntcpc                     3/3     Running   0          2m27s
 ```
+Note the `csi-beegfs-node-#####` pods are part of a DaemonSet, so the number you see will correspond to the number of Kubernetes worker nodes in your environment.

 Next Steps:
 * If you want a quick example on how to get started with the driver see the [Example Application Deployment](#example-application-deployment) section.
 * For a comprehensive introduction see the [BeeGFS CSI Driver Usage](usage.md) documentation.